 Is CTI's Hallmark product the only product it offers?

 Concrete Technology Inc. offers a full line of concrete beautification and restoration products for both residential and commercial use.
-Concrete Professional Restoration offers CTI's Acylistain concrete staining system, and the Durafleck 5000 and
+Concrete Professional Restoration offers CTI's Acylistain concrete staining system, and our Flake Floor POLYASPARTIC system and

 Reflective Flooring epoxy systems that are used for garages and interior applications.

 How thick is it?

 Concrete Professional Restoration generally applies the CTI system on old concrete between 3/32" to 1/8" thick.
 CTI's systems are thin layered cements which depend on adhesion through the use of modified acrylics.

 What does it look like?

 Concrete Professional Restoration products achieve a look, texture and color of any type stone or design you require.
 A base coat is applied that fixes any imperfections in the original concrete.
 A design is then laid over it and a hopper gun shoots on a textured layer over that.
 A final clear coat is put over the system that is nonporous and protects it as well as makes it very easy to maintain.
 Mold, mildew, motor oil, etc. can be sprayed off with a regular garden hose.
 Common detergents can be used to remove tough stains.